vlepeule/bmw-cardata-ha/README.md

 1. Select the vehicle you want to stream.
 2. Choose **BMW CarData**.
 3. Generate a client ID as described here: https://bmw-cardata.bmwgroup.com/customer/public/api-documentation/Id-Technical-registration_Step-1
-4. Subscribe the client to both scopes: `cardata:api:read` and `cardata:streaming:read`.
+4. Subscribe the client to both scopes: `cardata:api:read` and `cardata:streaming:read` and click authorize.
+4.1.
+Note, BMW portal seems to have some problems with scope selection.
+If you see an error on the top of the page, reload it, select one scope and wait for +30 seconds, then select the another one and wait agin.
 5. Scroll to the **Data Selection** section (`Datenauswahl ändern`) and load all descriptors (keep clicking “Load more”).
 6. Check every descriptor you want to stream.
 To automate this, open the browser console and run:
    - If you want the "Extrapolated SOC" helper sensor to work, make sure your telematics container includes the descriptors `vehicle.drivetrain.batteryManagement.header`, `vehicle.drivetrain.batteryManagement.maxEnergy`, `vehicle.powertrain.electric.battery.charging.power`, and `vehicle.drivetrain.electricEngine.charging.status`.
 Those fields let the integration reset the extrapolated state of charge and calculate the charging slope between stream updates.